What Are Themes, Messages and Talking Points?

 - Make it compelling and memorable, but not a slogan or tagline.

 Remember, keep your target public and stakeholders in mind.
-The language you choose should resonate and motivate them.
+The language you choose should resonate with them and motivate them.

 Look at these common scenarios for themes that support different strategies, messages that reach the audience, and talking points that validate your message.